NorthernAuton/Universal-Save-As-AHK/README.md

 Where available, this script will bind "Save As" function to the key combination Ctrl + F12.

+# Usage

+This script is designed to be used with [AutoHotKey](https://www.autohotkey.com/).

+Download the [current version](https://raw.githubusercontent.com/NorthernAuton/Universal-Save-As-AHK/main/Universal-Save-As.ahk) to your desktop and run.

 # Currently Supported Applications
 - Inkscape
 - LibreOffice Calc